bolodya75/eyetrainer/README.md

 # EyeTrainer (a trainer for coping with squint).

-__Important:__ I am not a doctor and cant give you any warranties, __use it on your own risk__.
+__Important:__ I am not a doctor (and not a programmer) and cant give you any warranties, __use it on your own risk__.
 I did it for my self, and happy to share it here with someone also in souch need.

 To use the app you will need:
  * a smartphone (the app is operated by touchscreen)